python/devguide/developers.rst

 Permissions History
 -------------------

+- Berker Peksağ was given push privileges on June 26, 2014 by Benjamin Peterson, on the recommendation of R. David Murray.

 - Steve Dower was given push privileges on May 10, 2014 by Antoine Pitrou, on recommendation by Martin v.
 Loewis.